Tired of Barcelona? Do you have an extra day and want to see a more Catalan city? Great, a day trip to Girona from Barcelona is a fantastic idea.

 Day Trip To Girona – What To See In Girona?

 Girona is well connected with Barcelona, by train and bus.
 Board a train in Barcelona and discover a new medieval old town in just about an hour.

 What to expect?

-Girona boasts a beautiful medieval old town, jewish heritage, roman city walls, and less tourists than in Barcelona.
+Girona boasts a beautiful medieval old town, Jewish heritage, Roman city walls, and fewer tourists than in Barcelona.
 It’s worth it and I am sure you’ll love it.

 Girona Bridges Over Onyar River